B.Sc., Integrated Sciences Program, Univ. of British Columbia, 2003

 Ph.D., Ecology and Evolutionary Biology, Univ. of Toronto, 2007

 I am a Curator of Vertebrate Paleontology, and in charge of dinosaur research at the Royal Ontario Museum.
-I am a cross-appointed Assistant Professor in the Department of Ecology and Evolutionary Biology at the University of Toronto.
+I am a cross-appointed Associate Professor in the Department of Ecology and Evolutionary Biology at the University of Toronto.
 I was born in Ontario and grew up in Kelowna, British Columbia.
 As an undergraduate student I spent several summers working as a field technician for the Royal Tyrrell Museum in Alberta, where I completed my undergraduate thesis on skull growth and variation Corythosaurus, a duck-billed dinosaur (hadrosaur).
 My doctoral dissertation analyzed skull growth and evolutionary relationships within all crested hadrosaurs, lambeosaurines, with an emphasis on the striking diversity of these animals from Alberta, Canada.
 The ROM has one of the best collections of these dinosaurs in the world.

 I strive to maintain an active research lab with student involvement from all academic levels.
 Student research in my lab involves quantitative approaches to morphological variation, ontogenetic growth and scaling, phylogenetic systematics and macroevolutionary patterns, and research on extant systems to test assumptions in paleontological modelling, and some functional morphology.